Khayyam Sarhadi

 Khayyam Sarhadi (12 June 1948 - 3 February 2011; born as Khayyam Sethi) was a Pakistani film and television actor and a radio personality.

 Early life and education

 Khayyam Sarhadi was born to a Muslim family on 12 June 1948 in Bombay, in the home of parents Zia Sarhadi and Zahira Ghaznavi and grew up there.
-Later he moved to Karachi, Pakistan and stayed there for some time and later moved to Lahore, Pakistan.
+Later he moved to Pakistan and stayed in Karachi for some time before moving to Lahore.

 His maternal grandfather, Rafiq Ghaznavi, was a well-known musician and since both his parents were writers, he was into showbiz from an early age.
 Khayyam travelled to the United States where he got his master's degree in cinematography, following which he travelled through Europe making documentaries.
 He also had a master's degree in English literature and Fine Arts.

 Personal life

-Khayyam Sarhadi was married to a TV actress Atiya Sharaf.
-Later, the couple divorced and he married a film actress Saiqa.
+Khayyam Sarhadi was married to TV actress Atiya Sharaf.
+Later, the couple divorced and he married film actress Saiqa.
 He had four daughters.

-He was the uncle of a model and actress Zhalay Sarhadi.
+Model and actress Zhalay Sarhadi is his niece.